QuickBlox/quickblox-react-native-sdk/README.md

 See docs at https://docs.quickblox.com/docs/react-native-quick-start

 ## Quick Start
-This guide demonstarates how to connect quickblox-react-native-sdk to your project and start development.
+This guide demonstarates how to connect **quickblox-react-native-sdk** to your project and start development.

 ### Create a new app in the Admin Panel
-Quickblox application includes everything that brings messaging right into your application - chat, video calling, users, push notifications, etc. To create a QuickBlox application, follow the steps below:
+QuickBlox application includes everything that brings messaging right into your application - chat, video calling, users, push notifications, etc. To create a QuickBlox application, follow the steps below:

-1. Register a new account.
+1. Register a new account following [this link](https://admin.quickblox.com/signup).
 Type in your email and password to sign in.
 You can also sign in with your Google or Github accounts.
 2. Create the app clicking **New app** button.
 3. Configure the app.
 Type in the information about your organization into corresponding fields and click **Add** button.
-4. Go to the screen with credentials.
-Locate **Credentials** groupbox and copy your **Application ID**, **Authorization Key**, and **Authorization Secret**.
-These data are needed to run your application on QuickBlox server.
+4. Go to **Dashboard** --> **Overview** --> **Credentials** groupbox and copy your **Application ID**, **Authorization Key**, **Authorization Secret**, and **Account Key**.

 ### Install React Native SDK into your app
-To connect QuickBlox to your app just add it into your `package.json` in the root directory of the project and enter the following code snippet:
+To connect QuickBlox to your app just add it into your dependencies in `package.json` - to do so, in the root directory of the project execute the following command in terminal:

 `npm install quickblox-react-native-sdk --save`

 iOS and Android have different dependencies systems.
 For that reason, you need to install dependencies in your iOS project.
-Just locate **ios/** folder in the root directory of the project and enter the following code snippet.
+Just locate **ios/** folder in the root directory of the project and enter the following command in terminal:

 `pod install`